HimplHeap Entailment

 Extracting Information from Heap Predicates

-We next present an example showing how entailments can be used to state lemmas allowing to extract information from particular heap predicates.
-Concretely, we show that from a heap predicate of the form (p ~~> v1) \* (p ~~> v2) describes two "disjoint" cells that are both "at location p", one can extract a contradiction.
+We next present an example showing how entailments can be used to state lemmas allowing that extract information from particular heap predicates.
+Concretely, we show that, from a heap predicate of the form (p ~~> v1) \* (p ~~> v2), describing two "disjoint" cells that are both "at location p", one can extract a contradiction.
 Indeed, such a state cannot exist.
-The underlying contraction is formally captured by the following entailment relation, which concludes False.

 Check disjoint_single_single_same_inv : (p:loc) (v1 v2:val),